Which place is cheaper, Salzburg or Athens?

 It's hard to know how much time to spend in Salzburg.
 For many, it makes a great getaway for five days.
 Make sure you visit the old town while you're here.
 With all of its activities, you can easily fill five days here.
 It has many unique tourist attractions and fascinating things to do.

 Athens is a great place to explore.
 It is common to spend one week here.
+Visiting the old town is also a must.
 One week is a great amount of time to relax and see the many things that Athens has to offer.
 This city offers something for everyone.

 These are the overall average travel costs for the two destinations.